Angle is a decentralized, capital efficient and over-collateralized stablecoin protocol composed of smart contracts

 It can be used to issue stablecoins, called agTokens, designed to mirror the value of an asset they are pegged to.

-- Precisely speaking, the protocol consists of several different modules, or set of smart contracts, from which agTokens can be issued or minted.
-While Angle was launched with a single minting module (the Core module), a Borrowing module allowing to borrow Angle stablecoins against deposited collateral and a price stability module called Transmuter have then been introduced.
+The protocol consists of several different modules, or sets of smart contracts, from which stablecoins can be issued or minted.
+While Angle launched its first stablecoin agEUR with a single minting module (the Core module) on Ethereum mainnet, a Borrowing module allowing to borrow Angle stablecoins against deposited collateral and a price stability module called Transmuter have then been introduced.